 How does Google Search Console help your website?

 - You can submit your website to Google using it.

 - It allows you to submit the sitemap.

 - You can see the performance of your website.

-- It lets you inspect URLs and you can make a request to crawl a certain page.
+- It lets you inspect URLs and you can request to crawl a certain page.

-- You can see how your website is appearing in search results.
+- You can see how your website appears in search results.
 It’s real field data that shows you the total number of clicks, impressions, click-through rate, and your position for each keyword and URL.